-Prerequisite: HSC Exam Score Range Required - 2 unit English (General) 53-100, or 2 unit English 49-100, or 3 unit English 1-50, or 2 unit Contemporary English 60-100 Note/s: If these prerequisites are not met, other remedial English studies can be taken concurrently.
+Prerequisite: HSC mark range required - 2 unit English (General) 53-100, or 2 unit English 49-100, or 3 unit English 1-50, or 2 unit Contemporary English 60-100

+Note/s: If these prerequisites are not met, other remedial English studies can be taken concurrently.

-To assess abilities in written expression; to develop a consciousness of the importance of written, pictorial and oral expression in engineering life; to begin to develop these skills, emphasising the significance of logical structure; to begin to develop an awareness of the professional attitude.
+To introduce the engineering profession; to assess abilities in written expression; to develop a consciousness of the importance of written, pictorial and oral expression in engineering life and to begin to develop these skills; to begin to develop an awareness of the professional attitude.

-Mechanical Engineering Design 1 Staff Contact: A/Prof A.E.
-Churches S1 HPW1 S2 HPW2 Corequisite: MECH1000
+Mechanical Engineering Design 1

+Staff Contact: Dr R.A.
+Platfoot CP7.5 S1 HPW1 S2 HPW2 Corequisite: MECH1000